Achievements and challenges so far with DIY watches

 To fit a movement into any watch case, 2 things need to fit: stem height, and case ring.

 VH31's stem height fits in anything that holds a Miyota 2115.
-For case ring VH31 is of an odd shape but some random ABS scrap comes to rescuec.
+For case ring VH31 is of an odd shape but some random ABS scrap comes to rescue.

 SP68 fits anything that fits a Miyota 2035.